-Transboundary and in-combination cumulative impacts were also identified and assessed in Section 8.
+Transboundary cumulative impacts were also identified and assessed in Section 8 of Volume 1.

-Where there is no cumulative impact identified on a VEC, this VEC is scoped out of the CIA.
-This is explained in Section 8.
+Where there is no cumulative impact identified on a VEC, this VEC was scoped out of the CIA.
+This is explained in Section 8 of Volume 1 and Section 5 of Volume 2.